qgis/QGIS-Documentation/source/docs/training_manual/foreword/preparing_data.rst

   :guilabel:`Save As...`
 * Make sure the file type is :kbd:`ESRI Shapefile` and save the file in your new :kbd:`exercise_data` directory, under a directory called "epsg4326".
-* Make sure :guilabel:`No Symbology` is selected (we'll add symbology as part of the course later on).
+* Make sure :menuselection:`No Symbology` is selected (we'll add symbology as part of the course later on).
 * You can also select :guilabel:`Add saved file to map`.

-Once the :guilabel:`buildings` layer has been added to the map, you can repeat the process for the :kbd:`natural` and :kbd:`leisure` fields using the following
+Once the :guilabel:`buildings` layer has been added to the map, you can repeat the process for the :kbd:`natural` and :kbd:`landuse` fields using the following
 expressions:

 .. note:: Make sure you clear the previous filter (via the